mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Why are PCBs often green?
 What other colors could they be?

 ## Manufacturing
-- What's the difference between surface-mount and through-hole components?
+- What is the difference between surface-mount and through-hole components?
 Any tradeoffs?
 - Describe the PCB fab process.
 - Describe the PCB assembly process.
-- What's DRC?
+- What is DRC?
 - How are components soldered on a PCB?
   - How are double-sided components soldered on a PCB?
   - What about mixed assembly boards?